 Choosing between a Junior Nanny and a Nanny

 Parents can struggle when it comes to making the right nanny decision for their family.
 Should they opt for an experienced, trained, qualified nanny who has vast amounts of knowledge, gleaned from a career in childcare spanning many years?
-This nanny will know more than the parents themselves about childcare (not that this gives them more authority than the parents of course!).
+This nanny will know more than the parents themselves about childcare (not that this gives them more authority than the parents, of course!).

 Experienced Nanny

 The only issue really is the cost.
-A career nanny is looking after your children exclusively (unless you are conducting a nanny-share - more about that another time!).
+A career nanny is looking after your children exclusively (unless you are conducting a nanny-share – more about that another time!).
 This comes at a cost.
-You are the employer, you have to pay an attractive salary to secure a high calibre nanny.- Just as you expect to be paid well in your career.
-Nannies also often work longer hours than the parents, as they need to be at the home before both parents can have set off for work.
+You are the employer, you have to pay an attractive salary to secure a high calibre nanny.
+Just as you expect to be paid well in your career.
+Nannies also often work longer hours than the parents, as they need to be at the home before both parents can set off for work.
 And remain until at least one parent returns.

 Junior Nanny

-A Junior Nanny's primary attribute might therefore be their lower salary expectations.
-The Junior Nanny is still learning, gaining experience and possibly still taking her/ his childcare qualifications.
+A Junior Nanny’s primary attribute might therefore be their lower salary expectations.
+The Junior Nanny is still learning, gaining experience, and possibly still taking her/ his childcare qualifications.
 They are far more affordable to employ than an experienced nanny.

-Whilst you weigh up the benefits and costs of choosing a nanny or junior nanny it is critical to remember the following.
+Whilst you weigh up the benefits and costs of choosing a nanny or junior nanny, it is critical to remember the following.

 What is important

 If there is to be shared care, it might be ok to employ a Junior Nanny with less experience.
-However you need to understand that you, or your other nanny, will be training them and they will be learning on the job!
+However, you need to understand that you, or your other nanny, will be training them, and they will be learning on the job!
 So, still no sole care.

 Use your judgement!

-If you would like to discuss this decision with anyone here at Kinder Nannies we would be very happy to help.
+If you would like to discuss this decision with anyone here at Kinder Nannies, we would be very happy to help.
 We have plenty of free advice and are happy to assist!
 We have a good selection of Junior Nannies and experienced, qualified career nannies.
 For live in and live out positions.

 We will help you to decide which option and which of our nannies might be most suitable for you.
 It may well be that you are not sure of your decision until you have interviewed one/ some of our experienced nannies and one/some of our junior nannies.
-That is fine and it is good to explore options if you are not completely sure, before making your final decisions.
+That is fine, and it is good to explore options if you are not completely sure before making your final decisions.

--What is a Junior Nanny?
+What is a Junior Nanny?

 Ready to find out more?